Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

-Is it just me, or does navigating the menu in your local coffee shop seem like you’re reading a notoriously difficult novel such as the Ulysses by James Joyce?
+Is it just me, or does navigating the menu in your local coffee shop seem like you’re reading a notoriously difficult novel such as Ulysses by James Joyce?
 I know I might be exaggerating, but in all honesty, deciphering today’s coffee shop menu can be a challenge, to say the least.

 It seems like bearded baristas are inventing and adding new beverages to the blackboard on a weekly basis.
-God forbid if you actually ask what the new Italian sounding drink is because you’re almost guaranteed to be met with a face of shock followed by a deep exhale which can make even the seasoned coffee drinker feel out of place.
+God forbid if you actually ask what the new Italian-sounding drink is because you’re almost guaranteed to be met with a face of shock followed by a deep exhale, which can make even the seasoned coffee drinker feel out of place.

 I hear ya!

-To help you navigate through the minefield which is the modern day coffee shop menu I have pulled up four coffee drinks that look very similar but are completely different once you see how they are made and the ingredients that go into them.
+To help you navigate through the minefield, which is the modern-day coffee shop menu, I have pulled up four coffee drinks that look very similar but are completely different once you see how they are made and the ingredients that go into them.

-I’m sure after reading through the differences between the Macchiato vs. Cappuccino vs. Mocha vs. Latte you’ll be armed with the knowledge needed to interpret the menu on your next visit.
+I’m sure after reading through the differences between the Macchiato vs. Cappuccino vs. Mocha vs. Latte, you’ll be armed with the knowledge needed to interpret the menu on your next visit.
 The key difference between these popular coffee drinks is the amount of foam, milk, and espresso that each contains.
 Let’s take a closer look.

-Ratios aren’t really a concern with the Macchiato, as long as it has espresso and milk you’ve ticked all of the boxes.
+Ratios aren’t really a concern with the Macchiato; as long as it has espresso and milk, you’ve ticked all of the boxes.

 Evolving from the Austrian coffee drink “kapuziner”, the Cappuccino today is very similar to the Macchiato, however, ratios do play a role in the creation of this drink.
 The Cappuccino is all about balance and contains equal parts of milk foam, steamed milk, and espresso (1/3 Espresso, 1/3 Steamed Milk, 1/3 Milk Foam).

-Espresso is the first into the cup, followed by hot steamed milk which is slowly poured over the espresso from a metal jug.
+Espresso is first into the cup, followed by hot steamed milk, which is slowly poured over the espresso from a metal jug.
 Special care is taken to only allow the milk and not the foam to leave the jug.
 Finally, the remaining foam is spooned on top of the cappuccino.

-Often you will also find a light dusting of cinnamon of rich chocolate powder on top of the foam.
+Often you will also find a light dusting of cinnamon or rich chocolate powder on top of the foam.
 Just like a Lattes, the Cappuccino can also have elaborate designs swirled on top, but this isn’t common practice.

-A strange hybrid coffee drink that is far too sweet for my liking but I’m sure some of you reading this will enjoy slurping on this sugary
+A strange hybrid coffee drink that is far too sweet for my liking, but I’m sure some of you reading this will enjoy slurping on this sugary dessert … I mean beverage.

-Lattes are one of the creamiest of our espresso based drinks on this list and making one is simple enough.
-A double shot of espresso is added first followed by 6 or up to 8 ounces of steamed milk and finished off with a very thin layer of foam.
+Lattes are one of the creamiest of our espresso-based drinks on this list, and making one is simple enough.
+A double shot of espresso is added first, followed by 6 or up to 8 ounces of steamed milk, and finished off with a very thin layer of foam.
 Many baristas also like to add a bit of Latte art to this beverage.

 It’s All About The Milk!

-The one element that stays consistent in all of the recipes is the espresso, it’s either a double or single shot.
+The one element that stays consistent in all of the recipes is the espresso; it’s either a double or single shot.
 What really differentiates the coffee beverages is the milk.

-For the average Joe, the type of milk used might seem insignificant, after all, milk is just…. milk, right?
+For the average Joe, the type of milk used might seem insignificant; after all, milk is just…. milk, right?

 In order to achieve these various types of milk, skill is required to bring the milk to a certain temperature using a metal jug and a steam wand (milk frother), which is often attached to the best espresso machine.

-The stream wand simply produces hot steam which is forced into the milk, while submerged in the milk it also mixes air into the milk which produces the various types of milk foams required for these espresso-based drinks.
+The stream wand simply produces hot steam, which is forced into the milk.
+While submerged in the milk, it also mixes air into the milk, which produces the various types of milk foams required for these espresso-based drinks.
 The main distinction between the various types of foamed milk is the number of bubbles.

 Simply put.
-For frothed milk the volume of milk is simply doubled on the other hand, for steamed milk the volume is increased by up to a third.
+For frothed milk, the volume of milk is simply doubled on the other hand, for steamed milk, the volume is increased by up to a third.

-So as you can see without the milk the Macchiato, Cappuccino, Mocha, and Latte wouldn’t be the drinks they are – it’s all about the milk!
+So as you can see, without the milk, the Macchiato, Cappuccino, Mocha, and Latte wouldn’t be the drinks they are – it’s all about the milk!